KrystopherQ/note-taker-machine/README.md

 # Note Taker Machine

 ## Description
   Take notes and have them saved on a server.
 Access those notes from any device connected to the internet.
+You can visit the Heroku deployed app [here](https://young-depths-13855.herokuapp.com/).
 ## Table of Contents

  * [Usage](#usage)